awsdocs/amazon-chime-administration-guide/doc_source/claim-domain.md

 # Claim a Domain<a name="claim-domain"></a>

-To create an Enterprise account and benefit from the greater control that it provides over your account and users, you must claim at least one email domain\.
-Follow these steps to claim your domain\.
+To create an enterprise account and benefit from the greater control that it provides over your account and users, you must claim at least one email domain\.

 **To claim a domain**